 The two ways to avoid paying the €10 fee to see the Books of Kells are as follows:

 - To see the Book of Kells and the Old Library for half price, visit 30 minutes before the library closes.
 Generally speaking, the library closes at 1700, though there are some exceptions.
-Visit the official website for the latest opening times (see below).
+Visit the official website for the latest opening times.

 - To see the Book of Kells for free, befriend a student or an alumni.
-All students and alumni get lifetime access to the Old Library and the exhibition and can take up to three friends with them on each visit.
-I know it’s a long shot, but it’s not completely impossible.
+All students and alumni get lifetime access to the Old Library and the exhibition and can take up to three friends with them at a time.

 Trinity College is where so many of Ireland’s most famous and successful personalities found their feet and made a name for themselves.
 Samuel Beckett and Oscar Wilde are just two names that stand out from the long list.
 That’s why a visit to Trinity College is an important stop on your visit to Dublin.